kanishkraj07/ChatMate-App/README.md

 3. Global search to make new friends using their email or usernames.
 4. Users can able to create and join other groups.
 5. Achieved less than 1 ms latency for all api calls using Redis cache memory server
-6. Currently supports 10,000 users but can be scalable to 1 million users very easily.
+6. Integrated with Redis Messaging queues and Message brokers (Pub/Subs) which can be scalable to 1 million users.